Planning A Family Camping Trip

 This is a personal preference!
 Some people like to park themselves in one place and really settle in.

-fifth wheel with patio
+A fifth wheel camper with a patio

 Others like to move around regularly and explore new places.